korhanpolat/TermDiscoveryKNN/README.md

 # TermDiscovery KNN

 This repository contains the code of KNN based term discovery algorithm, implemented for our paper  [Unsupervised discovery of sign terms by K-nearest neighbours approach (ECCV '20)](https://link.springer.com/chapter/10.1007/978-3-030-66096-3_22  "Link to paper").

-This repo is intended for general purpose term (motif) disvovery.
+Even though we implemented it for discovery of sign language terms, this repo is intended for general purpose term (motif) disvovery.
 Given a set of feature vector time series, the algorithm outputs pairs of similar segments.

 This implementation closely follows the original algorithm that is proposed by Thual et. al. in [A K-nearest neighbours approach to unsupervised spoken term discovery](https://hal.archives-ouvertes.fr/hal-01947953).

 ### Demo

-Have a look at the [notebook](./Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to learn how you can call the algorithm.
+Have a look at the [notebook](./Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to learn how you can call the module and parameter definitions.
+The provided [sample data](./data) contains the time series features computed from sign language videos.

+You can feed your own time series features from another domain and tune the parameters for your problem.

 ### Dependencies